 Is Micro Cement Cheaper Than Tiles?

 In most cases, micro cement can be cheaper than tiles.
-The cost of micro cement, labor, etc., is usually very affordable.
+The cost of the cement, labor, etc., is usually very affordable.
 It will mostly depend on the type of tiles and surface area people want to cover.
-For instance, low-quality tiles may be cheaper than micro cement for larger projects.
-However, it is not always guaranteed that cheaper tiles would be more durable than micro cement.
+For instance, low-quality tiles may be cheaper than micro concrete for larger projects.
+However, it is not always guaranteed that cheaper tiles would be more durable.

 Is Micro Cement Waterproof?

 Yes, micro cement is waterproof.
 It contains special polymers that allow it to be waterproof.
 Polymer’s main uses used to be to protect ship hulls from corrosion.
-Therefore, the micro cement itself will be resistant to water.
-There are also special varnishes available to apply over dried micro cement to add extra protection from moisture.
+Therefore, the concrete itself will be resistant to water.
+There are also special varnishes available to apply over dried cement to add extra protection from moisture.

 Does Micro Cement Require Maintenance?

-People may clean their micro cement surfaces daily.
+You may clean your cement surfaces daily.
 Ideally, it would be best to use water mixed with a mild detergent that has a pH over 6.
 Using detergents with a pH over 6 will ensure that the cleaning process will not ruin the varnish.
 A self-polishing wax that is diluted in water can also be done to maintain its aesthetics over the years.

 Can Micro Cement Get Applied Over Furniture?

 Yes, micro cement can get applied to most kinds of furniture.
-For instance, micro cement is common to use over tabletops, kitchen counters, kitchen cabinets, etc. People can even apply micro cement on doors.
+For instance, it is common to use over tabletops, kitchen counters, kitchen cabinets, etc. You can even apply it on doors.
 However, it cannot be applied over fabric.

-Can Micro Cement Get Used as a Fireplace Coating?
+Can Micro Concrete Be Used as a Fireplace Coating?